berkpereira/gridworld-numpy/dynamic_programming_3d.md

 #### ```MDP.state_space```

 The state space is a matrix composed of stacked 3-element np.arrays, each representing a state.
-Each of these arrays is of the form [x,y,z].
-Whatever the initial state, all actions (except for the landing action) lead the agent's z/altitude to decrease by 1.
+Each of these arrays is of the form [altitude, x, y].
+Whatever the initial state, all actions (except for the landing action) lead the agent's altitude to decrease by 1.
 Otherwise the actions move the agent about in the xy plane as before, with all the potential stochastics also implemented as before, etc.

 #### ```MDP.action_space```